techie-joe/_ace/sheety/easymenu/_todo/_TODO_easymenu.md

 - theme switch button.
 - add theme switcher links under a cog menu.
 - place intro on a seperate section.
-- add CTA - Lets build a menu.
+- add CTA - Set up a menu.

 - create your own menu.
 - write some docs.